 Various climate-proofing collaborations have been set up in the Rhine Estuary-Drechtsteden region, such as the Strategic Adaptation Agenda project for the areas outside the dykes, the Spatial Adaptation City Deal, and the Agniesebuurt/Zomerhofkwartier testing ground impact project (second phase).

 In the Agniesebuurt/Zomerhofkwartier testing ground, the city of Rotterdam, the Schieland en de Krimpenerwaard District Water Control Board, residents and entrepreneurs are jointly working on innovative plans for urban water management.
 In the Agniesebuurt district, several innovations have already been implemented with the construction of the water plaza and various rain gardens.

-In 2017, additional work will commence aimed at climate-proofing the entire Agniesebuurt area.
+In 2017, additional efforts have been initiated and several projects have already been completed in the context of climate-proofing the entire Agniesebuurt area.
 Rainwater storage underneath the streets rather than discharging rainwater into the sewer system ensures that the neighbourhood is prepared for the future.

 One of the components of the preferential strategy for flood risk management is an implementation agenda.
 Some of the measures scheduled for 2015/2016 are listed below.

 - Alblasserwaard-Vijfheerenlanden study

 The parties involved in this study are exploring smart ways of combining spatial and economic development with raising and improving the dykes.
 The focus is on the southern outskirts of the Alblasserwaard.